 |General Information||Equipment||Pacific Ocean||Indian Ocean||Provisioning|

-The Australia, Indonesia, Thailand, Andaman Islands and Madagascar Cruising pages are highlighted because they contain detailed descriptions of virtually every anchorage we visited in those countries, with Lat/Lon positions, anchoring depths, and photos of the anchorages and/or their approaches.
+The Australia, Solomon Islands, Papua New Guinea, Philippines, S&W Indonesia, N&E Indonesia, Thailand, Andaman Islands and Madagascar Cruising pages are highlighted because they contain detailed descriptions of virtually every anchorage we visited in those countries, with Lat/Lon positions, anchoring depths, and (best of all) satellite photos of the anchorages and their approaches (much better than mud-maps).
 Other countries we sailed may not be covered so completely, but we've written about what we thought we would have liked to know before going -- so we hope it's of some benefit to you, too.

 Weather is a huge subject that we'll explore in more depth Real Soon Now (see our Pacific Ocean Weather page for a first cut).
 We generally rely on GRIB files, but they're completely automated (no human input) so subject to interpretation, with a bit of a learning curve.
 But there are companies that provide more comprehensive sailing wind forecasts.